Wilsonlorensya3/Honours/README.md

  `dcomp.fast2` is Method b) for obtaining pmf <br />
  `dcomp.fast4` is Method c) for obtaining pmf <br />
  `dcomp.fast5` is Method d) for obtaining pmf <br />

+# Time_comparison.R Description:
+R file to create plots for Chapter 3 and Chapter 4 of the original thesis PDF

+# Bayesian MH-MCMC Application.R Description:
+R file to simulate Bayesian framework MH-MCMC for Chapter 4 of the original thesis PDF